 a crop of new Napoleons, new Shakespeares, new Swifts

-» Biography has long been a popular branch of
+» Biography has long been a popular branch of literature

-facts or insights are being offered.
+insights are being offered.

 Lewis made the same combined criticism of the modern “quest for the historical Jesus” and the biography industry in his 1940 paper “Why I am not a Pacifist” (first published in the US the 1980 edition of The Weight of Glory and other Addresses en in the UK in Timeless at Heart, 1987).

 » In the decades around 400 B.C., Sophists were itinerant teachers in ancient Greece, especially influential in Athens.
 Two famous early Sophists were Protagoras and Gorgias; an extreme case was Callicles (in Plato’s dialogue Gorgias).
 Their sceptical and relativist ideas were systematically refuted in the course of their debates with Socrates, as described in Plato’s dialogues.

 It should be added that Socrates was really active on two fronts: he “found himself confronted both by moral conservatives using an incoherent moral vocabulary as if they were sure of its meaning and by sophists whose innovations he found equally suspect” – Alasdair MacIntyre, A Short History of Ethics (2nd ed., 1998), chapter 3, “The Sophists and Socrates”, p.
 18 (italics added).
 An excellent brief treatment of the antagonism, both in its historical and its timeless aspects, can be found in an essay by Juan F. Frank, “The Platonic Inspiration of Pieper’s Philosophy”, in: Bernard N. Schumacher (ed.), A Cosmopolitan Hermit.
 Modernity and Tradition in the Philosophy of Josef Pieper, CUA Press, Washington D.C.
 2009, pp. 251-278.